 Do you like dancing?
 Are you up to a challenge?
 Take part in this unique dance competition where you’ll need to choreograph a dance that interprets one out of the 8 scientific research topics explained below and that are developed at the ICG.
 You will get one visit from a member of the ICG to answer your questions and give you feedback on your choreography.

 - The first minute of the Universe

-- Dark energy: when stuff do not fall down
+- Dark energy: when stuff does not fall down

 - Is gravity what we think it is?

 - ‘Dancing the Universe’ workshop.
 On Wednesday May 30th 2018 we will have a FREE one day workshop, in which we will facilitate the creation of dancing pieces by the participants inspired in the research carried out at the ICG.
 The participants will be invited to the sharing event to see the film of the day.
 Register here.

 - ‘Dancing the Universe’ online competition.
 If you are between 11 and 16 years old, we invite you to take part on an online competitions with prizes, by registering your own dancing creation by the 1st July.
 There will be three winners based on both artistry and scientific content, decided by members of the ICG.
 The winners will be invited to come to the sharing event.
 Register here.